DrBiznes/ALC-Wrapped-2024/README.md

 # Album Listening Club Wrapped

 A Spotify Wrapped-style website for the University of Oregon Album Listening Club, built with React 18 and Vite.
-The project uses Framer Motion and React-Flip-Toolkit for smooth animations, React Router for navigation, and CSS Modules for styling.
+The project uses Framer Motion and React-Flip-Toolkit for smooth animations.
 Data is sourced from the Last.FM API using Python scripts to generate TypeScript data files, providing a complete view of the club's listening history.
 The site features interactive album cards, dynamic sorting, and animated transitions.

 ## Overview